giovancombo/DLA-Labs/lab1/README.md

 > [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385), Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun, CVPR 2016.

-What's important to recall is that the main message of the ResNet paper is that **deeper networks do not guarantee more reduction in Training Loss**.
+It's important to recall that the main message of the ResNet paper is **deeper networks do not guarantee more reduction in Training Loss**.
 While the primary focus of many researchers was trying to build the deepest network possible, He et al. demonstrated that Training and Validation Accuracies increase accordingly with the model depth, *but only until a certain point*, after which they start to decrease.

 I will incrementally build a sequence of experiments to verify and explain this behaviour for different architectures, firstly using a *Multilayer Perceptron* on MNIST, and finally *Convolutional Neural Networks* with Residual Connections on CIFAR-10.